show_page.php1 : mm15.jpg

 HISTORY: This dog presented with rear limb lameness

-MORPHOLOGIC DIAGNOSIS: Femur, epiphysis: Osteonecrosis, focally extensive, with osteolysis, fibrosis, neovascularization, and bone remodeling, miniature poodle, canine.
+MORPHOLOGIC DIAGNOSIS: Femur, epiphysis: Osteonecrosis, chronic, focally extensive, with osteolysis, fibrosis, neovascularization, and bone remodeling, miniature poodle, canine.

 CONDITION: Avascular necrosis of the femoral head